Image

 • Civil Liability — In addition to criminal penalties in Platte County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

 Arrested for manslaughter in Platte County, MO?
-When you choose Combs Waterkotte Platte County, MO a manslaughter defense lawyer, you’re not just partnering with a leading manslaughter defense attorney in Platte County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-In addition to experienced manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Platte County, MO residents:
+When you choose Combs Waterkotte Platte County, MO a manslaughter defense lawyer, you aren’t simply partnering with an ideal manslaughter defense lawyer in Platte County, MO and beyond – you are safeguarding your rights, your freedom, and your future.
+In addition to esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Platte County, MO residents:

 Why Choose Combs Waterkotte for Your Platte County, MO Manslaughter Defense?